gregorriegler/mob-programming-rpg/session-notes/session-notes-YYYY-MM-DD.md

   - [ ] More code
   - [ ] 10m retro
 - [ ] **Process improvement:** Improving process (e.g. the .md files)
+  - The process is defined by the [template](./session-notes-YYYY-MM-DD.md)
 - [ ] **Backlog refinement**
 - [ ] **Retro:** Final longer retro